St. Marks National Wildlife Refuge#3 in Best Things To Do in Tallahassee

 Although Tallahassee sits more inland compared to other popular vacation destinations in Florida, this capital city has plenty of wildlife and scenic landscapes to offer visitors.
 Case in point: the St. Marks National Wildlife Refuge.
-Located just 23 miles south of Tallahassee, St. Marks National Wildlife Refuge is a must for anyone looking to spot some indigenous animals.
+Located just 23 miles south of Tallahassee, St. Marks National Wildlife Refuge is a must-visit for anyone looking to spot some indigenous animals.

 Established in 1931 as a protected habitat for migratory birds, St. Marks Refuge now acts as the home for more than 250 species of birds, 52 species of mammals, 40 species of amphibians and 66 species of reptiles.
 Of these species, many are rare or endangered, including the whooping crane, the flatwoods salamander and the West Indian manatee.
 Visitors, therefore, have plenty to look for on this sprawling 80,000-acre wildlife sanctuary.

 For those looking for a bit more activity, travelers can hike, fish, bike and horseback ride on the property.
 Previous visitors particularly enjoyed the refuge's recently renovated St. Marks Lighthouse, which was built in 1842 and is the second oldest lighthouse in the state.
 However, because the lighthouse is still in use, visitors are not permitted to climb the steps to the top.
 Still, the structure offers plenty of photo-ops and is a prime spot for bird-watching.